 I don’t have any problems at all with daytime sleepiness anymore.
 I am convinced I could quit using the breathing mask if I tried.
 However, the mask feels like a safety measure, so I haven’t tried yet.

 My “snore belly,” as I call it since most people who snore have large stomachs, has disappeared.
 Even if I rarely weigh myself, as my weight and girth could change in a couple of days, I notice from my clothes that I’ve lost weight and have less fat around my waist since I began training my breathing.

-My blood pressure
+My blood pressure is now stable

 In my mid-thirties I developed high blood pressure.
 The cause of my high blood pressure was my snoring and too many breathing pauses which caused obstructive sleep apnea.

 I still take medicine, since my doctor doesn’t want me to stop, but instead of having high blood pressure, which could sometimes be 200/95, it’s now stable at 135/80 thanks to my improved breathing.

 All of the kids in special education had their mouths open

 I used to work as a gym director, but I am now retired.
 For 15 years, my job included working with children with various learning disabilities.
 We did different BrainGym exercises, among other things, with good results.

 Several of the exercises involve crossing the body’s midline, which leads to increased integration between the right and left brain hemispheres.
 When I look back, I realize that practically all of those children had their mouths open 100% of the time.
 If I had the knowledge I have today on the impact of breathing, I would have focused more on getting them to close their mouths.